pablobernabeu/website-files/content/home/teaching-supervision.md

 +++

-Since my PhD, I have advised several students and colleagues about conducting behavioural and EEG experiments, and about data management, preprocessing and analysis.
-For instance, during my postdoc, I have co-supervised a master's thesis and three research assistantships.
+Since completing my PhD, I have advised numerous students and colleagues on designing and conducting behavioral and EEG experiments, as well as on data management, preprocessing, and analysis.
+For instance, during my PhD, I supervised an undergraduate internship.
+During my postdoc, I have supervised three research assistantships and co-supervised a master's thesis.
 Furthermore, I am a [Certified Carpentries Instructor](https://carpentries.org/instructors), and have led several [workshops on data analysis using R](https://pablobernabeu.github.io/#workshops).

 My PhD scholarship was teaching-based, so I contributed to the curriculum of the Lancaster University Department of Psychology for 180 hours a year.
 Specifically, each year, I led 30 seminars and marked 80 essays in developmental, cognitive and social psychology, while also helping in 30 statistics lab sessions.
 Furthermore, I was a representative for graduate teaching assistants in my department for a year.
 Earlier in my career, I [taught English to secondary-education students in Spain](/#other-work), and [taught Spanish to adults in Lithuania](/#BA-degree).